Edward Aveling: The Avelings and Ibsen

 In a review of Aveling's play "The Jackal", first performed in November 1889, one critic immediately alighted onto the influence of Ibsen in it:

 "Alec Nelson (Dr. Aveling) has written some rather poetic little pieces, but there is a bitterness and an Ibsenite exposure of the shadier specimens of humanity in his work that would give one a contempt for mankind, were we all such mean or weak creatures as he sets before us."

+In April 1893 Aveling read a paper at the Playgoers' Club on Ibsen's The Master Builder.